Optimal Coreset for Gaussian Kernel Density Estimation: Introduction

 There are other conditional bounds for this problem.
-We suggest the reader refer to \cite{phillips2019near} for a more extensive review.
+We suggest the readers refer to \cite{phillips2019near} for a more extensive review.
 Recently, Karnin and Liberty \cite{karnin2019discrepancy} defined the notion of Class Discrepancy which governs the coreset-complexity of different families of functions.
 Specifically, for analytic functions of squared distances (such as the Gaussian kernel), their analysis gives a discrepancy bound $D_m = O(\frac{\sqrt{d}}{m})$ which gives a coreset of size $O(\frac{\sqrt{d}}{\eps})$.
-Their approach also used the discrepancy technique or, more precisely, Banaszczky's Theorem \cite{banaszczyk1998balancing}.
-Unfortunately, their analysis requires \emph{both} the point set $P$ and the query $x$ lie in a ball of fixed radius $R$.
+Their approach also used the discrepancy technique or, more precisely, Banaszczyk's Theorem \cite{banaszczyk1998balancing,bansal2018gram}.
+Unfortunately, their analysis requires \emph{both} the point set $P$ and the query $x$ lie in a ball of a fixed radius $R$.
 Therefore, their result has a dependence on $R$.
-Strictly speaking, their result is not comparable with ours.
+Strictly speaking, their result is not comparable to ours.
 It is not clear how to remove this assumption of $R$ based on their result.
-Also, the lower bound constructions in \cite{phillips2013varepsilon,phillips2019near} rely on the fact that $P$ is in an unbounded region and hence it is not clear how their result is comparable with the existing lower results.
-As we will see in our proof, we make an assumption that \emph{only} the point set lies inside a bounded region as an intermediate step and no restriction about the query $x$.
-By setting the radius to be a constant, we can partition the point set into multiple bounded regions.
-Then, we remove the assumption on the radius by running the construction of coloring for each region.
+Also, the lower bound constructions in \cite{phillips2013varepsilon,phillips2019near} rely on the fact that $P$ is in an unbounded region and hence it is not clear how their result is comparable to the existing lower results.